PetroIvaniuk/llms-tools/README.md

  - [3D-aware Conditional Image Synthesis](https://www.cs.cmu.edu/~pix2pix3D/) - a 3D-aware conditional generative model for controllable photorealistic image synthesis.
 Given a 2D label map, such as a segmentation or edge map, our model synthesizes a photo from different viewpoints
  - [Make-It-3D: High-Fidelity 3D Creation from A Single Image with Diffusion Prior](https://make-it-3d.github.io/) - can create high-fidelity 3D content from only a single image
  - [Text2Room: Extracting Textured 3D Meshes from 2D Text-to-Image Models](https://lukashoel.github.io/text-to-room/) - generates textured 3D meshes from a given text prompt using 2D text-to-image models
+ - [Objaverse-XL](https://objaverse.allenai.org/) - an open dataset of over 10 million 3D objects
  - [OmniObject3D](https://omniobject3d.github.io/) - a large vocabulary 3D object dataset with massive high-quality real-scanned 3D objects to facilitate the development of 3D perception, reconstruction, and generation in the real world

 ## Audio & Speech & Music
 ### [MetaAI](https://ai.meta.com/)
 - [Audiobox](https://ai.meta.com/blog/audiobox-generating-audio-voice-natural-language-prompts/) - generate voices and sound effects using a combination of voice inputs and natural language text prompts — making it easy to create custom audio for a wide range of use cases
 - [Seamless](https://ai.meta.com/blog/seamless-communication/) - system that unlocks expressive cross-lingual communication in real time
 - [SeamlessM4T](https://ai.meta.com/blog/seamless-m4t/) - a foundational multilingual and multitask model that seamlessly translates and transcribes across speech and text: automatic speech recognition, speech-to-text and speech-to-speech translation, text-to-text and text-to-speech translation
 - [AudioCraft](https://ai.meta.com/blog/audiocraft-musicgen-audiogen-encodec-generative-ai-audio/) - simple framework that generates high-quality, realistic audio and music from text-based user inputs after training on raw audio signals as opposed to MIDI or piano rolls